.

 From Bangla Road to quiet beach bars, Phuket has something for every night.

-Phuket has been a party island for decades.
+Phuket is famous for being a party island, and it has been one for decades.
 Bangla Road in Patong is the centre of it all.
 Every evening around 6 pm, the street closes to traffic and fills with neon lights, music, bar promoters, street performers and crowds of visitors.
 Clubs like Illuzion draw international DJs.
 Beyond Bangla, the nightlife scene has grown in all directions.
 Kata and Karon have smaller, more relaxed bar scenes.
 Beach clubs host sunset sessions, and rooftop bars offer cocktails with panoramic sea views.
 You can have a wild night in Patong or a quiet drink watching the sunset.
 Both are part of the Phuket experience.

 Read More!